Bel's Boys

-Bel's Boys refers to a pop/rock band based in Belfast, Northern Ireland, and also to a children's television program which the band feature in.
+Bel's Boys was a pop/rock band based in Belfast, Northern Ireland.
+The band is known for starring in the children's television programme Bel's Boys on ITV.

 The band

 The three members of the band are Graham McKee (lead vocals/bass guitar) as Vince, Luke O'Reilly (lead guitar/vocals) as Leon and Eoin Logan (drums/vocals) as Tay.
 Their sound is similar to that of acts such as The Monkees, McFly and Led Zeppelin.
-They came together in the early part of 2006 to begin work on their debut album People Let's Go, and to film the first part of their television series.
-They have been signed to Universal Music and the album was released in April 2007.
-An exclusive download only release of "Can't Go There Again" was made available on 3 November 2007.
-They performed around in Primary Schools, culminating in a main-stage performance at the 21st World Scout Jamboree.
-This was the height of the band's success and they went their separate ways in 2007, however their fans hope for a reunion.
-The media has quashed speculation so far, however in late 2011 the youthful-looking Eoin Logan (who was 28 when filming for the show began) was quoted as saying "I would welcome a return to the band and would love to reprise my role of Tay again.
+They came together in the early 2006 to begin work on their debut album, People Let's Go, and to film the first part of their television series.
+They were signed to Universal Music, and the album was released in April 2007.
+An exclusive download-only release of "Can't Go There Again" was made available on 3 November 2007.

+They performed at primary schools, culminating in a main-stage performance at the 21st World Scout Jamboree.
+This was the height of the band's success, and they went their separate ways in 2007; however, their fans hope for a reunion.
+The media has quashed speculation so far, but in late 2011, Eoin Logan (who was 28 when filming for the show began) was quoted as saying, "I would welcome a return to the band and would love to reprise my role of Tay again.
 I feel that the character still has a lot of potential and I have a few ideas on how I would like to develop him.
 A part of me will always be Tay".

-Eoin is now completing a History and Theatre Studies degree at the University of Glasgow.
+Eoin went on to study for a History and Theatre Studies degree at the University of Glasgow.

 The programme

-Bel's Boys was made by Initial (part of the Endemol group) and was part funded by the NIFTC (Northern Ireland Film and Television Commission).
+Bel's Boys was made by Initial (part of the Endemol group) and was partially funded by the NIFTC (Northern Ireland Film and Television Commission).
 The series was filmed entirely in Belfast.

-On the CITV television programme Graham as Vince, Luke as Leon and Eoin as Tay play the star rolls in the television series.
-The show follows the progress of the band as they try to reach the top.
-The show begins with the band being rejected by a talent agent, only to have his nine-year-old daughter, Bel Barter, played by Allanah Scully, assume the role of the band's manager.
+On the CITV television programme, Graham as Vince, Luke as Leon and Eoin as Tay play the starring roles.
+The show follows the band's progress as they try to reach the top.
+It begins with the band being rejected by a talent agent, only to have his nine-year-old daughter, Bel Barter, played by Allanah Scully, take on the role of the band's manager.